TimothyYW/Rainbow-six-siege-lore/README.md

 Google Chrome Lighthouse is used to check the website performance and accessibility.

-Balsemig is used to make the sketch wireframes for the website strucutres.
+Balsamiq is used to create the wireframe sketches for the website structure.

-W3C used to validated and ensured there are no errors on HTML code.
+W3C used to validate and ensure there are no errors in the HTML code.

 Jigsaw is to ensure that there are no error on the CSS code.